NoCtrlZ/blockchain-reseach-and-development/README.md

 ![badge](https://action-badges.now.sh/NoCtrlZ/blockchain-reseach-and-development?action=test)
 This is research and development for blockchain implementation from scratch.
 ## Abstract
 Creating blockchain proofs the ownership of digital contents with cool way!
-With this blockchain, all developer can create Dapp with no knowledge about blockchain by just installing wrapper module.
-It can have an impact on both art and blockchain industry.
+This blockchain allows all developer to create Dapp with no knowledge about blockchain by just installing wrapper module.
+This has a revolutionary impact on both creator and blockchain industry.
 Next age comming soon😎
 ## Start
 ```
 $ cd integration